Inline hockey: Game

 The boards surrounding the floor help keep the puck in play and they can also be used as tools to play the puck.
 Players are not permitted to "bodycheck" opponents into the boards as a means of stopping progress.
 The referees and the outsides of the goal are "in play" and do not cause a stoppage of the game when the puck or players are influenced (by either bouncing or colliding) into them.
 Play can be stopped if the goal is knocked out of position.
 Play often proceeds for minutes without interruption.
 When play is stopped, it is restarted with a faceoff.
 Two players "face" each other and an official drops the puck to the floor, where the two players attempt to gain control of the puck.
 Markings on the floor indicate the locations for the "faceoff" and guide the positioning of players.

 There is one major rule of play in inline hockey that limit the movement of the puck: the puck going out of play.
 The puck goes "out of play" whenever it goes past the perimeter of the rink (Onto the player benches, over the "glass," or onto the protective netting above the glass) and a stoppage of play is called by the officials using whistles.
 It also does not matter if the puck comes back onto the playing surface from those areas as the puck is considered dead once it leaves the perimeter of the rink.

-Under FIRS rules, each team may carry a maximum of 14 players and two goaltenders on their roster.
+Under World Skate rules, each team may carry a maximum of 14 players and two goaltenders on their roster.
 The players are usually divided into three lines of two forwards, two pairs of defenceman, and two extra skaters.